equipter/mfkey32v2/README.md

 command syntax for mfkey32v2 is `./mfkey32v2 <uid> <nt> <nr_0> <ar_0> <nt1> <nr_1> <ar_1>`

-if you've come from the flipper mfkey32v2 logging, instructions for your command structuring is below:
+if you've come from the flipper mfkey32v2 logging, instructions for your command structuring is below: if you arent comfortable or capable of running mfkey32v2 by yourself.
+Message your log output to bettse or equip on discord.

 1. On your FZ navigate to settings an enable debug.
 2. Then on log level, adjust to `Debug`